qualiatouch/qualiatouch-plugin/doc/dmx.md

 There is no guarantee of any kind.
 Use at your own risk.

-For now, DMX modules can only work by being put together side-to-side (as expanders), as one group.
-If you have two groups of DMX modules, _at least_ one of them will not work correctly.

 ## Requirements

 - An USB -> DMX OUT adapter